This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Ingredients You Need to Make Albondigas Soup
+Ingredients for Albondigas Soup

 For the Soup

-• Dried Oregano: ideally Mexican oregano
+• Dried Oregano: Mexican oregano is ideal, but any oregano will do.

 For the Meatballs